 Faith-Based Community Coalition Grows and Demonstrates Positive Impacts

 Serve West Dallas’ mission is to create and oversee strategic initiatives that address gaps in services to help meet the needs of their West Dallas neighbors and show the love of Christ.
-SWD does this by: 1) encouraging collaboration among its ministry and strategic partners; 2) raising awareness of West Dallas challenges; and 3) attracting human and in-kind resources for the benefit of the community.
+Serve West Dallas does this by: 1) encouraging collaboration among its ministry and strategic partners, 2) raising awareness of West Dallas challenges, and 3) attracting human and in-kind resources for the benefit of the community.

 Over time, Midwest Evaluation was able to assist Serve West Dallas and its partners in improving their program and demonstrating the initial impact it was having on disadvantaged young adults.
 This assistance aided the coalition in obtaining funding from the City of Dallas and a group of local foundations.
 In addition, Dr. Shepherd and Midwest Evaluation acted as representatives of the coalition in discussions with national foundations and in high-level conversations with senior executives from major hospitals, funders, and businesses.

 As part of its ongoing work with Serve West Dallas, Midwest Evaluation:

 - developed survey and data collection tools for use by program staff and participants;

 - created a theory of change logic model describing how the program was intended to work and what indicators could be used to demonstrate impact;